A career that takes you to new heights.

 Thousands of wind generators are appearing on Iowa's landscape.
 It was part of a major economic development initiative to create new, "green-collar" jobs and make Iowa the renewable energy capital of the nation.

 Exciting new job opportunities are being created by the expansion of the wind energy industry.
 Utility companies that are installing these 300-foot-tall wind turbines need workers who know how to build, operate, repair and maintain them.

 That's where you may fit in.

 Register now for Des Moines Area Community College's Applied Engineering Technology program.
-In just two years, you can earn an Associate of Applied Science (A.A.S.) degree and be ready to take your place in the exciting wind energy industry.
+In just two years, you can earn an Associate in Applied Science (AAS) degree and be ready to take your place in the exciting wind energy industry.

 The DMACC Wind Turbine Technologies Degree program is offered on the Ankeny Campus beginning each Fall semester.